grpc/proposal/A72-open-telemetry-tracing.md

 func ServerOption(to TraceOptions) grpc.ServerOption {}
 ```

-### Tracing Information
+## Tracing Information
-With the new OpenTelemetry plugin we will produce the same tracing information as we
+RPCs on the client side may undergo retry attempts, whereas on the server side,
+they do not. gRPC records both per-call tracing details (at the parent span)
+and per-attempt tracing details (on the attempt span) on the client side.
+On the server side, there is only per-call traces.
+With the new OpenTelemetry
-produce for Census.
-The following tracing information during an RPC lifecycle
+plugin we will produce the following tracing information during an RPC lifecycle:
-should be captured:

 At the client, on parent span:
-* When the call is started, annotate name resolution completed if the RPC had
+* If the RPC experienced name resolution delay, add an Event at the start of the
+  call with the name "Delayed name resolution complete" upon completion of the
-  name resolution delay.
+  name resolution process.
 * When the call is closed, set RPC status and end the parent span.

 On attempt span:
-* When span is created, add attribute `previous-rpc-attempts` that captures the
+* When span is created, set the attribute with key `previous-rpc-attempts` and an
-  number of preceding attempts for the RPC, and attribute `transparent-retry` that
+  integer value representing the count of previous attempts made for the RPC.
+* When span is created, set the attribute with key `transparent-retry` and a
-  shows whether stream is a transparent retry.
+  boolean value indicating whether the stream is undergoing a transparent retry.
-* When the stream is created on transport, annotate delayed load balancer pick
+* If the RPC experienced load balancer pick delay, add an Event with the name
-  complete, if any.
+  "Delayed LB pick complete" upon creation of the stream on the transport.
-* When an outbound message has been sent, add message events to capture seq no.,
+* When the application sends an outbound message to the transport, add an Event
-  type(SENT), uncompressed message size, and compressed message size if any
+  with the following attributes:
+  * key `message.event.type` with String value "SENT"
-  compression.
-The seq no. is a sequence of integer numbers starting from 0
+  * key `message.message.id` with integer value seq no. The seq no. is a sequence
+    of integer numbers starting from 0 to identify sent messages within the stream
+  * key `message.event.size.uncompressed` with integer value of uncompressed
-  to identify sent messages within the stream.
-The size is the total attempt message
+    message size.
+The size is the total attempt message bytes without encryption,
-  bytes without encryption, not including grpc or transport framing bytes.
+    not including grpc or transport framing bytes.
+  * If any compression, key `message.event.size.compressed` with integer value
+    of compressed message size.
-* When an inbound message has been received from the transport, add message
+* When an inbound message has been received from the transport, add an Event
-  events to capture seq no., type(Received), wire message size, and uncompressed
-  message size if any decompression.
-The seq no. is a sequence of integer numbers
-  starting from 0 to identify received messages within the stream.
+  with the following attributes:
+  * key `message.event.type` with String value "RECEIVED"
+  * key `message.message.id` with integer value seq no.
+  * key `message.event.size.uncompressed` with integer value of wire message.
+  * If any compression, key `message.event.size.compressed` with integer value
+    of compressed message size.
 * When the stream is closed, set RPC status and end the attempt span.

 At the server:
-* When an outbound message has been sent, add message events to capture seq no.,
+* When the application sends an outbound message to the transport, add an Event
-  type(SENT) and uncompressed message size, and compressed message size if any compression.
+  with the following attributes:
+  * key `message.event.type` with String value "SENT"
+  * key `message.message.id` with integer value seq no. The seq no. is a sequence
+    of integer numbers starting from 0 to identify sent messages within the stream
+  * key `message.event.size.uncompressed` with integer value of uncompressed
+    message size.
+The size is the total attempt message bytes without encryption,
+    not including grpc or transport framing bytes.
+  * If any compression, key `message.event.size.compressed` with integer value
+    of compressed message size.
-* When an inbound message has been read from the transport, add message events
+* When an inbound message has been read from the transport, add an Event
-  to capture seq no., type(Received), wire message size, and uncompressed message size,
-  if any decompression.
+  with the following attributes:
+  * key `message.event.type` with String value "RECEIVED"
+  * key `message.message.id` with integer value seq no.
+  * key `message.event.size.compressed` with integer value of wire message.
+  * If any decompression, key `message.event.size.uncompressed` with integer value
+    of compressed message size.
 * When the stream is closed, set the RPC status and end the span.

+### Limitations
-Note that C++ is missing the seq no. information.
-And Java has issue of reporting
+Note that C++ is missing the seq no. information due to lack of transport support.
+While it's not critical, we can include these information if users request it in the future.

-decompressed message size upon receiving messages,
+Java has an issue of reporting decompressed message size upon receiving messages,
 as a workaround, on the client parent span and server span:
-* When the uncompressed size of some outbound data is revealed, annotate seq no.,
+* When the uncompressed size of some outbound data is revealed, add an Event
+  with the following attributes:
+  * key `message.event.type` with String value "RECEIVED"
+  * key `message.message.id` with integer value seq no.
+  * key `message.event.size.uncompressed` with integer value
-  type(Received) and uncompressed message size.
+    of uncompressed message size

-### Propagator Wire Format
-While gRPC OpenCensus directly interacts with the metadata API, gRPC OpenTelemetry
-will use the standardized propagators API for context propagation, for the
-following benefits:
-1. Full integration with OpenTelemetry APIs that is easier for users to reason about.
-2. Make it possible to plugin other propagators that the community supports.
-3. Flexible API that allows clean and simple migration paths to a different propagator.
+## Migrate from OpenCensus to OpenTelemetry

+### gRPC OpenCensus API
+The existing gRPC OpenCensus tracing APIs in grpc-census plugin are different between
+languages, e.g. in grpc-java it is zero-configuration: as long as the grpc-census
+dependency exists in the classpath, the traces are automatically generated.
+In C++, there is an API for users to call to enable tracing.
+In Go, it is exposed
+via stream tracers.
+The OpenTelemetry API will coexist with the OpenCensus API.
+We keep the grpc-census plugin to allow users who already depend on grpc-census to
+continue using it for newer grpc versions.

+gRPC users depending on the grpc-census plugin have non-trivial migration paths
+to OpenTelemetry.
+Consider the following use cases:
+1. Compatibility between a gRPC client and server as two distributed components,
+where during migration one will use OpenCensus and the other will use OpenTelemetry.
+2. Migrate an application binary where both OpenCensus and OpenTelemetry maybe exist
+   in the dependency tree.
+This can be the application’s own tracing code, or gRPC
+   OpenCensus, or other dependencies that involve OpenCensus and/or OpenTelemetry.

+Here are the suggested solutions for both use cases.

+### Migrate to OpenTelemetry: Cross-process Networking Concerns
+When users first introduce gRPC OpenTelemetry, for the time window when the
+gRPC client and server have mixed plugins of OpenTelemetry and OpenCensus.
+To tackle this, gRPC will expose a custom `GrpcTraceBinPropagator` that implements
-This will allow gRPC to keep using `grpc-trace-bin` header for context
+`TextMapPropagator`.
+This will allow gRPC to keep using `grpc-trace-bin` header
-propagation and also support other propagators. gRPC will expose a custom
+for context propagation and also support other propagators.
+When using `grpc-trace-bin` the OpenCensus spanContext and OpenTelemetry spanContext
+are identical, therefore a gRPC OpenCensus client can speak with a gRPC OpenTelemetry
+server and vice versa.
+It is encouraged to use `GrpcTraceBinPropagator` for the migration.
-`GrpcTraceBinPropagator` that implements `TextMapPropagator`.
-However, there is a caveat:
+Using the same header greatly simplifies rollout.
+However, there is a caveat about
+`GrpcTraceBinPropagator`:

 Currently, OpenTelemetry propagator API only supports `TextMapPropagator`,
 that is to send string key/value pairs between the client and server, which is
 different from the binary header that gRPC currently uses.
 The future roadmap
 to support binary propagators at OpenTelemetry is unclear.
 So, gRPC will use
 propagator API in TextMap format with an optimization path (Go and Java) to work
 around the lack of binary propagator API to support `grpc-trace-bin`.
 In fact,
 TextMap propagator does not show visible performance impact for C++, which is
 the most sensitive language to performance, based on internal micro benchmarking.
 Therefore, gRPC will only support propagating `grpc-trace-bin` in TextMap propagator.
+Only one `grpc-trace-bin` header will be sent for a single RPC as long as only one of
+OpenTelemetry or OpenCensus is enabled for the channel.
 A `grpc-trace-bin` formatter implementation for OpenTelemetry is
 needed in each language, which can be similar to the OpenCensus implementation.
 Go already has community support for that.

 Users can provide a single composite propagator that combines one or multiple `TextMapPropagator`
 for their client and server separately.
 This way, users can define their own
 migration path for context propagators in distributed components, see detailed
-discussion in the later session.
+discussion later.
 Configuring gRPC OpenTelemetry with this
 propagator when dealing with cross-process concerns during migration is
 straightforward and recommended.
 In the long term, community
 standardized propagators, e.g. W3C is more encouraged than `GrpcTraceBinPropagator`.

-####  Propagator API in Java/Go
+#### GrpcTraceBinPropagator and TextMapGetter/Setter in Java/Go
 The pseudocode below demonstrates `GrpcTraceBinPropagator` and the corresponding
 gRPC Getter/Setter with an optimization path.

 ```Java